 - Replacement company vehicles will be more environmentally friendly (Hybrid or electric vehicles producing less CO2 emissions).
-Two leased EV work vans in late 2023. - Four free hybrid/electric vehicle charging points are now fitted at the Redhill site and are free to use for staff and visitors to encourage greener staff vehicles; our Newcastle office had a single charging point fitted in 2023 and we will ensure that we have sufficient charging points in the future as part of our continuous improvement and as more electric vehicles are utilised by NSSLGlobal (including grey fleet). - Improved/innovative organisation/planning of field service engineers (1 person, two jobs, 1 trip). - Hybrid working to reduce driving for work. - Investment in collaborative tools to reduce travel within NSSLGlobal and customer/ suppliers. - Further incentives for staff for cycling to work alongside purchasing electric vehicle/ hybrid cars. - Additional small hubs (Portsmouth, Faslane and Plymouth) will reduce staff travel and include smart logistics planning.
+Two owned EV work vans in late 2023. - Four free hybrid/electric vehicle charging points are now fitted at the Redhill site and are free to use for staff and visitors to encourage greener staff vehicles; our Newcastle office had a single charging point fitted in 2023 and we will ensure that we have sufficient charging points in the future as part of our continuous improvement and as more electric vehicles are utilised by NSSLGlobal (including grey fleet). - Improved/innovative organisation/planning of field service engineers (1 person, two jobs, 1 trip). - Hybrid working to reduce driving for work. - Investment in collaborative tools to reduce travel within NSSLGlobal and customer/ suppliers. - Further incentives for staff for cycling to work alongside purchasing electric vehicle/ hybrid cars. - The value of the car allowance provided has been reviewed with a focus on electric car use which can contribute to improving air quality and can help to reduce carbon emissions if renewable energy is used to generate the electricity needed. - Additional small hubs (Portsmouth, Faslane and Plymouth) will reduce staff travel and include smart logistics planning.

-Waste 5.3.4.
+5.3.4.
+Waste

-- Continued provision of facilities for recyclable materials.
+Continued provision of facilities for recyclable materials including foodwaste from 31 March 2025.

-- Staff awareness training.
+5.3.5.
+Water

-- Water 🖒 5.3.5.
+Staff online awareness training.

-- Staff awareness training.
+NSSLGlobal engineer recycling an antenna